dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    whether those reports were true or false.
 If either of those cases could be ascertained effectually, it would unite the people.
-The chief of those reports, was the danger of an *invasion* from France; and this was made a cause for borrowing, by loan, at the high rate of *eight per cent*, laying on a land tax of two million dollars annually; besides a greater number of other taxes; and for raising a standing army of fifty thousand men.
+The chief of those reports, was the danger of an *invasion* from France; and this was made a cause for borrowing, by loan, at the high rate of *eight per cent.* laying on a land tax of two million dollars annually; besides a greater number of other taxes; and for raising a standing army of fifty thousand men.

    Now, if the danger was real, it ought to have been provided against.
 If it was a fiction, with the design of raising an army to be employed to accomplish some concealed purpose, the country ought to be informed of it.
-   The party styling themselves federalists appeared to believe the danger, and the republicans to ridicule it as fabulous; and in this state the parties stood.
-It was, however, equally the interest of both to know the truth, on which ever side the truth might fall.
+   The party stiling themselves federalists appeared to believe the danger, and the republicans to ridicule it as fabulous; and in this state the parties stood.
+It was, however, equally the interest of both, to know the truth, on which ever side the truth might fall.

-   Being at Washington in the winter of 1802-3, I talked with some members of congress on the subject, particularly with Mr. Breckenridge, senator from Kentucky, the same person who brought in the bill for repealing John Adams's judiciary law, and the midnight appointments made in the consequence of it.
-This repeal saved the country *thirty-two thousand dollars annually*, besides freeing it from an intended judiciary despotism.
+   Being at Washington in the winter of 1802-3, I talked with some members of congress on the subject, particularly with Mr. Breckenridge, senator from Kentucky, the same person who brought in the bill for repealing John Adams' judiciary law, and the midnight appointments made in the consequence of it. &mdash; This repeal saved the country *thirty-two thousand dollars annually*, besides freeing it from an intended judiciary despotism.

    I spoke to him of the propriety of congress appointing a committee, or by